 - 1/4 cup water

 - 1 small clove of garlic (optional)

-- Combine all the ingredients in the food processor and blend till smooth (for thinner humus, add a little bit of water)
+- Combine all the ingredients in a food processor and blend till smooth (for thinner humus, add a little bit more water)